blrobin2/blrobin2.github.io/_posts/2025-09-11-what-makes-things-float.md

 letterboxd_url: https://boxd.it/b1Xi7T
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 Look, this is quite boring, but it would kill as a second video to play below a clip from Parks & Recreation on TikTok.

-* Ahh, this is the life, exiled at sea for unspeakable crimes.
+- Ahh, this is the life, exiled at sea for unspeakable crimes.
-* This short contains no references to ducks or witches.
+- This short contains no references to ducks or witches.
-* Things!
+- Things!